FAQ - Computer-Based

 which there is computer software available can be played as long

-as it can be outputted over AES-EBU which is the recommended
+as it can be outputted over either "audiophile-grade" USB or AES-EBU which

 type of digital cable connection.
-(We recommend AES-EBU in this
+(Depending upon your

 long story short, the lower the jitter the better the sound

 quality.
 In case you don't know jitter is defined as

 timing errors in the digital domain and can be measured in

 picoseconds.
 We are not familiar with what software there

 currently is that would play Dolby True-HD—however it may